 A bad laptop keyboard will look soft and floppy.
 They will make you wonder whether or not you have operated a certain touch.

 Best Laptop Gamer: While MSI makes a monstrous gaming laptop with a mechanical keyboard, it’s definitely not necessary and it’s definitely overworked.

 Although not super important, many keyboards also offer built-in lighting these days.

 This can help you knock in the dark during these night gaming sessions.

 The most sophisticated notebook keyboard will offer customizable RGB lighting.

-It’s a good thing to have, but you should not feel the need to spend extra money for it.
+It’s a good thing to have, but you should not feel the need to spend extra money on it.